Olivier Messiaen: Transfiguration, Canyons, St. Francis, and the Beyond

 Messiaen's next work was the large-scale La Transfiguration de Notre Seigneur Jésus-Christ.
 The composition occupied him from 1965 to 1969 and the musicians employed include a 100-voice ten-part choir, seven solo instruments and large orchestra.
 Its fourteen movements are a meditation on the story of Christ's Transfiguration.
 Shortly after its completion, Messiaen received a commission from Alice Tully for a work to celebrate the U.S. bicentennial.
-He arranged a visit to the US in spring 1972, and was inspired by Bryce Canyon in Utah, where he observed the canyon's distinctive colours and birdsong.
-The twelve-movement orchestral piece Des canyons aux étoiles... was the result, first performed in 1974 in New York.
+He arranged a visit to the U.S. in spring 1972, and was inspired by Bryce Canyon in Utah, where he observed the canyon's distinctive colours and birdsong.
+The 12-movement orchestral piece Des canyons aux étoiles... was the result, first performed in 1974 in New York.

 In 1971, he was asked to compose a piece for the Paris Opéra.
-While reluctant to undertake such a major project, he was persuaded by French president Georges Pompidou to accept the commission and began work on his Saint-François d'Assise in 1975 after two years of preparation.
+Reluctant to take on such a major project, he was persuaded by French president Georges Pompidou to accept the commission and began work on Saint-François d'Assise in 1975 after two years of preparation.
 The composition was intensive (he also wrote his own libretto) and occupied him from 1975 to 1979; the orchestration was carried out from 1979 until 1983.
 Messiaen preferred to describe the final work as a "spectacle" rather than an opera.
 It was first performed in 1983.
 Some commentators at the time thought that the opera would be his valediction (at times Messiaen himself believed so), but he continued to compose.
 In 1984, he published a major collection of organ pieces, Livre du Saint Sacrement; other works include birdsong pieces for solo piano, and works for piano with orchestra.